-▶ In the Programming and Editing mode you select the block in which the character is to be erased
+- In the Programming and Editing mode you select the block in which the character is to be errored. - the character is to be erased

-► Erase the "/" character
+Erase the "/" character

 16.7 Optional program-run interruption

 The TNC optionally interrupts program run at blocks containing M1.
 If you use M1 in the Program Run mode, the TNC does not switch off the spindle or coolant, if necessary.
 Your machine tool manual provides more information.